MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

 :math:`R_x(\theta) \; |\text{qubit}\rangle`

 Moreover, the `|`-operator separates the classical arguments (on the left) from the quantum arguments (on the right).
 Next, you will see a basic quantum program using this syntax.
-Further examples can be found in the docs (`Examples` in the panel on the left) and in the ProjectQ examples folder on `GitHub <https://github.com/ProjectQ-Framework/ProjectQ>`_.
+Further examples can be found in the docs (`Examples` in the panel on the left) and in the HiQ-ProjectQ examples folder on `GitHub <https://github.com/HiQ-ProjectQ-Framework/HiQ-ProjectQ>`_.

 Basic quantum program
 ---------------------

-To check out the ProjectQ syntax in action and to see whether the installation worked, try to run the following basic example
+To check out the HiQ-ProjectQ syntax in action and to see whether the installation worked, try to run the following basic example

 .. code-block:: python